 When I was dating my way through New York as a bright-eyed twentysomething, I was ghosted a lot.
 It happened so often, I had a boilerplate email I sent out afterward, one I shared with other spurned girlfriends and always pulled out with a heavy sigh to tailor for the latest dude — sort of a Mad Libs for assholes.

 “I’m judging by your radio silence that you don’t want to continue hanging out,” it read.
 “That's fine, but I wish you would've forgone the slow fade and just told me, especially after a couple of months/sleeping together.
 Just for future reference, rarely will a girl freak out if you just break up with her.
 It’s actually the more respectful thing to do.”

-you think.
+But wait, you think.
 Breaking up always sucks.
 There’s no way to do it so that it won’t hurt and it’s not the role of the dumper to help the dumpee heal and move on.
+Which, okay, true.

 But there is a spectrum of breakup approaches, from respectful to shitty.
 If you do it in the most humane way possible, you’re setting your ex up for a difficult, but manageable and psychologically healthy, road to recovery.
 And unless he or she is a complete monster, that should be your goal as a human and denizen of the planet.

 So what is the kindest way to end things, according to experts and research?
 Let’s review.
 Bear these principles in mind and you can actually go about your day feeling like a high-road-taking badass…not someone hiding behind belated emails and passive-aggressive accusations.
 Brava.